Conquest of Sylhet: Incitement

-Conquest of Gour
+Early attempts

-Raja Gour Govinda's Tila (Hill) which contains his fort.
+Gour Govinda's Tila (Hill) which contains his fort.

 As Govinda's minister, Mona Rai, was based near the port, Rai decided to stop river transport and ferries making it difficult for the opponents as the only other option was through the hills.
-When word of this reached Sultan Shamsuddin Firoz Shah, the commanded his nephew Sikandar Khan Ghazi to lead an army against the Raja.
-Sikandar marched with his soldiers towards the low-lying hills of Sylhet via Mymensingh.
+When word of this reached Sultan Firoz Shah, the commanded his nephew Sikandar Khan Ghazi to lead an army against the Raja.
+Ghazi marched with his soldiers towards the low-lying hills of Sylhet via Mymensingh.

 Govinda appointed Chakrapani as his commander-in-chief.
 The army was confronted by Govinda's skilful archery.
 Govinda's army was noted as Bengal's first army which practised the skillful art of archery.
-The Bengali army, inexperienced in the foreign terrain which consisted of many low-lying hills and valleys, were brought to utter shame by Govinda's archers and had no option but to retreat back to Muslim Bengal to avoid casualties.
+The Muslim army, inexperienced in the foreign terrain which consisted of many low-lying hills and valleys, were brought to utter shame by Govinda's archers and had no option but to retreat back to avoid casualties.

 The Sultan was not happy at all with the result of the first battle and decided that the army should train and prepare before readying themselves for another battle.
-In the second expedition, Sikandar took the same recognised route through Mymensingh.
+In the second expedition, Ghazi took the same recognised route through Mymensingh.
 As the army marched through the hills, a storm took place.
-Due to heavy rainfall and flooding, nearly half of the army died by the time Sikandar reached Govinda.
-They were defeated once again and Sikandar retreated back to Bengal for a second time, humiliated by what had occurred.
+Due to heavy rainfall and flooding, nearly half of the army died by the time Ghazi reached Srihatta.
+They were defeated once again and Ghazi retreated back to Bengal for a second time, humiliated by what had occurred.

-Firoz Shah then turned to his Sipah Salar (commander-in-chief) Syed Nasiruddin as he realised that this undertaking was much bigger than he anticipated and he would need a larger and more skilled army.
+Firoz Shah then turned to his sipah salar (commander-in-chief) Syed Nasiruddin as he realised that this undertaking was much bigger than he anticipated and he would need a larger and more skilled army.
 The two armies decided to attack together but it ended in failure due to Govinda's superior military strategy.
 Govinda's family rejoiced over the three consecutive victories and his aunt Apurna, the queen-mother and wife of the previous Raja Govardhan, celebrated by building a large 20-acre water tank in Ambarkhana known as Rajar Mar Dighi.